 The park is also rich in aquatic ecosystems, including inland lakes, bogs, marshes, vernal pools, and cedar swamplands.
 The climatic influence of Lake Superior creates microhabitats for rare plants as well as cool, moist conditions that impact every ecosystem within the national lakeshore.
 Numerous creeks and streams flow through Pictured Rocks and most of them originate outside park boundaries.
 Management of surrounding lands can therefore affect the quality of the national lakeshore's water and forest communities.

 Past human activity has also influenced the park's ecosystems.
 Logging and land clearing are two of the most significant disturbances that have altered native vegetation and hydrology patterns.
 Much of the original forest within park boundaries was clear-cut or selectively cut, which has greatly impacted the structure and composition of today's forests.
-The average age of trees is about 100 years old and nearly all the old-growth is gone.
+The average age of the park's tall trees is between 100 - 130 years old and nearly all the old-growth is gone.
 Some old specimens can still be found scattered throughout the park and in the Beaver Basin Wilderness Zone.